 Miniature painters have a wide variety of wet palette options to choose from.
 In principle, all wet palettes serve the same purpose.
 A wet palette keeps model acrylic paint from drying out and helps a miniature painter thin and mix paint.
 With a wet palette, a painter can take their time working out their color palette before applying it to their working surface on a miniature.

-Overview of Wet Palettes for Miniature Painting: What is a Wet Palette?
+Overview of Wet Palettes for Miniature Painting

 A wet palette has two layers: a sponge or absorbent material in the bottom layer, which serves as a water reservoir, and a semi-porous material on top that you use to lay your acrylic paints on.